-Analyses were performed with the use of packages "cmprsk" and "mstate" 14-16 of R software.
+Analyses were performed with the use of packages "cmprsk"13 and "mstate" 14-16 of R software.17

 Discussion.
-Despite all Brazilian efforts, the mortality of patients with SCA is still very high in Brazil.
-These efforts included, among other things, newborn screening, penicillin/antibiotic prophylaxis, vaccination including anti-pneumococcus, anti-meningococcus, annual anti-influenza, blood transfusion and transcranial doppler determinations.
-In this study, we used the competitive risk analysis to evaluate the causes of mortality among our cohort.
+Despite all Brazilian efforts, the mortality of patients with SCA is still very high in Brazil.^{2,3} These efforts included, among other things, newborn screening, penicillin/antibiotic prophylaxis, vaccination including anti-pneumococcus, anti-meningococcus, annual anti-influenza, blood transfusion and transcranial doppler determinations.^{3,5,18} In this study, we used the competitive risk analysis to evaluate the causes of mortality among our cohort.

-A competing risk is an event whose occurrence either precludes the occurrence of another event under examination or fundamentally alters the probability of occurrence of this other event, so it is an ideal model to analyze causes of death in a specific disease with multiple possible causes of death as in SCD.
-It was used before in other chronic disease but never is SCD in Brazil before.

-The competitive risk model was used because it is adequate in survival analysis when there are mutually exclusive events, that is when the occurrence of one event prevents another event occurring.
+A competing risk is an event whose occurrence either precludes the occurrence of another event under examination or fundamentally alters the probability of occurrence of this other event, so it is an ideal model to analyze causes of death in a specific disease with multiple possible causes of death as in SCD.6 It was used before in other chronic disease but never is SCD in Brazil before.19 exclusive events, that is when the occurrence of one event prevents another event occurring.
 In the article, events are deaths from various causes.
 The cumulative incidence function (represented by the graph) evaluates for each patient the probability of occurrence of a specific event before a certain time t.
 The risk subdistribution model estimates the effect of independent variables for each specific event, considering the presence of competitive risks.